 Secondly, he had asked Kate if she had received any comments from residents regarding what appears to have been a 500% increase in ground rents for the chalets at Trenninow and Wiggle – some of which are in MwR Parish.
 This was a joint decision by Cornwall and Plymouth Councils with the Park.

-Cllr Green expressed concern that this might have been as a consequence of the Park being required to achieve a zero budget, and was concerned as to what else might be planned to commercialise the Park in order to bring in extra funds to make this possible.
+Cllr Green expressed concern that this might have been as a consequence of the Park being required to achieve a zero budget.
+Cllr Condon was concerned as to what else might be planned to commercialise the Park in order to bring in extra funds to make this possible.

 Cllr Murray reported that there were many private landlords inc Antony Estate in the same area that had also increased their charges so this was not out of line with what was happening as a whole.